 Some examples from 2009 to 2017

-Note, at the end of 2017, a legal “first” in Europe on occupational exposure to nanoparticles: a Spanish judge considered that a worker who had undergone a kidney transplant should not be assigned to a position exposing to nanomaterials14Prevecion integral, Primera sentencia en Europa sobre exposición a nanopartículas, 15 December 2017 (Una juez de Pamplona decide, en una sentencia admirable, que un trasplantado de riñón es especialmente sensible a las nanopartículas).
+Note, at the end of 2017, a legal “first” in Europe on occupational exposure to nanoparticles: a Spanish judge considered that a worker who had undergone a kidney transplant should not be assigned to a position exposed to nanomaterials15Prevecion integral, Primera sentencia en Europa sobre exposición a nanopartículas, 15 December 2017 (Una juez de Pamplona decide, en una sentencia admirable, que un trasplantado de riñón es especialmente sensible a las nanopartículas).
 This opinion could have significant implications in the years to come.

 Too little protection for workers exposed to nanomaterials